pypi-buildability-project/napalm-ios-ad/README.md

 ## Authors:

-While the privilege patches are maintained by me the rest(the largest part) of the codebase  is sync'd from and belongs to the [NAPALM Project](https://github.com/napalm-automation/napalm/).
+The largest part of the codebase is sync'd from and belongs to the [NAPALM Project](https://github.com/napalm-automation/napalm/).
+Privilege Patches are done by me.

 Privilege Patches
   * Daniel Schlifka <remingu@techturn.de>